Young Endeavour Youth Scheme Advisory Board

 Stephen Moss was appointed Executive Director of the Young Endeavour Youth Scheme in 2004, following a career in the Royal Australian Navy.
 He was awarded the Conspicuous Service Cross in 2002 for his contribution to amphibious and afloat support capabilities.
 Stephen is actively involved in sail training and is President and International Representative of the Australian Sail Training Association.
 He holds a Bachelor of Economics and Graduate Diploma of Environmental Law.

-Rear Admiral Stuart Mayer CSC and Bar, RAN : Board Member Representing Navy
+Rear Admiral Stuart Mayer AO CSC and Bar, RAN : Board Member Representing Navy

 Ms Suzanne Daniel : Board Member

-Suzanne Daniel is a Communication Consultant who has worked as a journalist for the United Nations, ABC TV, the Sydney Morning Herald and the BBC London.
+Suzanne Daniel is the inaugural Director of Jesuit Social Services in NSW.
+Suzanne previously worked as a journalist with The Sydney Morning Herald, ABC TV and the BBC, London and The United Nations Office, Sydney.
+She also worked in Crisis and Issues Management with Hill Knowlton and consulted to organisations thought Australia, New Zealand and Asia.
 She was awarded a Vincent Fairfax Fellowship in 2000 through the St James Ethics Centre, is a member of The Institute of Company Directors and sits on the board of Hunter Hall International Ltd. She counts sailing the roaring forties off the west coast of Tasmania in 'Defiance' as good preparation for parenting.

 Mr John Dixon : Board Member